 The Ultimate Behind the Back Dribble is done while you are moving in a straight line.
-You are dribbling the ball right at the defender, and rather then going East - West, you need to go South - North.
-The more you use lateral movement the less ground you will cover with the dribbling and defense will have easier job stopping you.
+You are dribbling the ball right at the defender, and rather than going East-West, you need to go South - North.
+The more you use lateral movement the less ground you will cover with the dribbling and defense will have an easier job stopping you.
 Let us see these three videos so you can understand better what am I pointing at.

 If we analyze all three plays, after each of them the player with the ball made a better position for himself to score.
-Difference is in the quality of those new situations:
+The difference is in the quality of those new situations:

 Now, let Coach C take us step by step, and explain all the important stuff that we need to know in order to master the Ultimate Behind the Back Dribble.

-First thing that we need to have in mind is that we want to travel from point A to point B, on the court, in a shortest possible way.
-So, by making the behind the back dribble, we need to go in a straight line as much as we can.
+The first thing that we need to have in mind is that we want to travel from point A to point B, on the court, in the shortest possible way.
+So, by making the behind-the-back dribble, we need to go in a straight line as much as we can.
 If we go sideways, the dribble will have less effect.

-Let us see how the amount of lateral movement impacts the space won while doing the behind the back dribble.
-We want to take the RED path, because it will get us near the basket, and not the BLUE path, who will give the defense more time to react.
-Even if you are a good shooter, layups are more efficient then long range jumpers.
+Let us see how the amount of lateral movement impacts the space won while doing the behind-the-back dribble.
+We want to take the RED path, because it will get us near the basket, and not the BLUE path, which will give the defense more time to react.
+Even if you are a good shooter, layups are more efficient than long-range jumpers.

-If we take a look at the first picture, we will notice that after the move the player didn`t gain much of a advantage over his defender and that he is still far from basket.
+If we take a look at the first picture, we will notice that after the move the player didn`t gain much of an advantage over his defender and that he is still far from the basket.

-Red (GOOD) path: After the player came close to defender he takes a big South - North step and pushes the ball forward.
-By doing this he is covering as much ground as possible, and leaving defender unable to reconnect on defense.
+Red (GOOD) path: After the player came close to the defender he takes a big South-North step and pushes the ball forward.
+By doing this he is covering as much ground as possible, and leaving the defender unable to reconnect on defense.

-The last picture, with red and blue circle, represents the diference between doing the good and the best posible behind the back dribbling in terms of how much ground has been covered and what is a quality of new situation and opportunity to score.
+The last picture, with red and blue circles, represents the difference between doing the good and the best possible behind-the-back dribbling in terms of how much ground has been covered and what is the quality of the new situation and the opportunity to score.